wwoast/redpanda-lineage/docs/SCHEMAS.md

 ## /zoos

 To make it simpler to write panda files, the Zoo information is split off into a separate folder and schema.
+Note that in the final compiled graph of zoos and pandas, the zoos are distinguished from pandas by their negative ID numbers, while pandas have positive ID numbers.
+Hackity hack!

 ```
 [zoo]